jsdclxvi/Reforestation/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## I used to work in a shoe recycling shop.
+It was sole destroying.